xGabrielR/DsEmProd/README.md

 <p>After brainstorming and hypothesis validation, some insights appeared.</p>

-<p style="color:blue;">OBS: I have stopped this project for a shor  time, to focus on Statistic and Mathematic</p>
+<p>OBS: I have stopped this project for a shor  time, to focus on Statistic and Mathematic</p>